 A Guide to Writing Reasonable and Practical Adult Therapy Goals

-We’ve gotten multiple requests for help writing goals, so we’ve put together this goal-writing guide for you.
+We’ve gotten a lot requests for help writing goals, so we’ve put together this Goal-Writing Guide for you!

-– It’s the right level of challenge for your patient- not too hard and not too easy
+2. The right level of challenge – not too hard, not too easy

 There are several (okay, many) other factors to consider as you craft an excellent goal, so keep reading!

-First and foremost, your goal will focus on an issue that the evaluation has determined is a significant area of concern for the patient.
+First and foremost, your goal will address an issue that the evaluation has determined is a significant area of concern for the patient.

-Vs drink liquids (Not specific enough.
+“Drink liquids” Not specific enough.
 How much?
-What type of liquids?)
+What type of liquids?

 “cup sips of thin liquids”

 “writing at the sentence level”

 There are differing opinions on how to measure goal accuracy.
 Research suggests that accuracy less than 80% can be ineffective in helping patients reach goals.
 BUT, performance above 90% show mastery, which is most often not our role.
 That said, it depends on your patients, and there are certainly times I use percentages outside of the 80-90% accuracy range.